 Asana: The Good and The Bad

-As much as it seems unfair, everything good in life comes with some kind of drawback.
-And, Asana is no exception.
-However, it has enough positives that outweigh the negatives, thus making it a top-notch project management solution.
+Most good things in life come with some type of drawback.
+Asana is no exception.
+But the software has enough positives to outweigh the negative features.

 What Asana Is Good At

-Feature-Rich Free Plan: Many free plans for project management software lacks.
-But that is not the case with Asana.
-In fact, out of all the project management software we tested, Asana comes in at the top with the best free plan.
+Feature-Rich Free Plan: Many free plans for project management software lack the bells and whistles you need for success.
+But that’s not the case with Asana.
+In fact, of all the project management software we tested, Asana notches a spot at the top thanks to its free plan.

 You can even integrate Asana with your favorite time tracking tools without paying a penny.
 This is a rarity for PM software as most solutions charge extra for time tracking and don’t allow integrations on the free plan.